 IR35 (off-payroll working rules) holds UK end-clients responsible for determining whether contractors are inside or outside IR35 since April 2021.
-HMRC enforcement is now active and back-tax assessments commonly reach £100k+ per misclassified contractor.
+HMRC enforcement is now active and back-tax assessments can be substantial per misclassified contractor, covering unpaid income tax, employee and employer NI, plus interest and penalties.
 UK SMBs hiring contractors need a clear ATS pipeline with documented Status Determination Statements (SDS), routing logic, and audit trail.

 What IR35 actually requires from your ATS

-• Status disagreement process: contractor can disagree; you must respond within 45 days
+- Status disagreement process: contractor can disagree; you must respond within 45 calendar days

 How Treegarden's IR35 pipeline works